What is a Handpan?

 Handpan is one of the names commonly used to describe an instrument which in simple terms is formed of two metal shells bonded together, one with a port/hole in it and the other with a selection of tuned dents which can be placed in the lap and played with the hands.

-At less than 20 years old, this instrument is still in its infancy and thus simple conventions such as what it is to be called are still not set in stone.
+At circa 20 years old, this instrument is still in its infancy and thus simple conventions such as what it is to be called are still not set in stone.
 Other names which are synonymous with Handpan include - Pantam, Cupola and Sound Sculpture.

 Is there a difference between a Handpan and a PANArt Hang?